helloflask/bootstrap-flask/docs/macros.rst

 render_form()
 ---------------

-Render a form object create by Flask-WTF/WTForms, outputs a Bootstrap-markup form element.
+Render a complete form element for form object created by Flask-WTF/WTForms.

 Example
 ~~~~~~~~